KenKundert/inform/README.rst

    A string that is added to the start of a message as a prefix.
 It will be separated from the message by a colon.

-With the simplest use of the program, you simply import the functions you need and call them:
+With the simplest use of the program, you simply import the messengers you need and call them (they take the same arguments as does the *print* function built in to Python:

 .. code-block:: python